markusmobius/go-trafilatura/README.md

   go-trafilatura feed -o extract https://example.org
   ```

+## Development

+Run the complete suite with `go test -mod=readonly ./... -count=1 -timeout 5m`, or `make test`.
+The Makefile accepts `GO`, `TEST_TIMEOUT`, and `TEST_ARGS` overrides.
+Tests do not regenerate source; `make generate` is a separate operation requiring re2go and a POSIX shell.

+For the same reviewed-difference check used by CI, run `python scripts/check_tests.py` with Python 3.12 or newer.
+This uses only the Python standard library, runs every Go test, and checks exact failing leaves and assertion counts against [test-files/known-differences.json](test-files/known-differences.json).
+Unexpected failures, fixed/skipped/missing known differences, crashes, and incomplete native coverage fail the check; reference assertions remain enabled. `--log /path/to/results.jsonl` retains the unmodified Go test events.

+[CI](.github/workflows/ci.yml) checks Linux and Windows on both supported Go versions, including formatting, module tidiness, builds, and `go vet`.
+It does not silently upgrade the minimum-version job to the preferred toolchain.
+See the [cleanup and CI notes](UPSTREAM.md#repository-cleanup-and-ci) for the reporting boundaries.

 ## Performance

 Extraction time depends on document size and structure, character-encoding detection, metadata processing, and optional fallback extractors.
 Use `ExtractDocument` when you already have a parsed DOM, or supply a [known input encoding](#known-input-encoding) to avoid statistical charset detection.